bratzlernathan-cloud/lis4693/Final Project/README.md

  The network.png file is a generated output-- a word co-occurrence network graph produced from the top 50 most frequent terms across all UFO sighting reports.

+ The predictions.csv file is the predicted vs actual UFO shapes from the Logistic Regression Classifier

+ Classification_report.csv is the Precision, recall, and F1 scores for each UFO shape class

+ lda_topics.csv is the top words for the 8 LDA topics discovered

+ poster.pdf is our project poster summarizing the analysis and findings

+ word_frequency_chart.png is the bar chart of the 15 most common words across all UFO reports

 # Notebook Structure
  The notebook is divided into the following sections:
 ## 1. Data Loading